Purpose

 Examples

-Create a table named t1 and insert multiple rows of data into the t1 table.
+A table named t1 is created and multiple rows of data are inserted into it.

 CREATE TABLE t1 (c1 INT, c2 INT, c3 INT, c4 INT);